Multicloud Architecture Transforms State Department of Revenue

 Failing on-premise data centers were preventing a State Department of Revenue from providing other state agencies and taxpayers with innovative digital services.

-Flooding, fire and power issues to its data centers had caused major outages for the Department.
-When servers were online, the Department struggled to deliver services in a timely manner due to siloed infrastructure and a lack of protocols and standards for sharing data.
-In some cases, critical data held by the Department was at risk as a result of some servers operating without a disaster recovery plan.
+Flooding, fire and power issues to its data centers had caused major outages for the State.
+Even when servers were online, the State struggled to deliver services in a timely manner due to siloed infrastructure and a lack of protocols and standards for sharing data.
+In some cases, critical data held by the State was at risk as a result of some servers operating without a disaster recovery plan.

-When 100 servers, 30 network switches and 90 applications across the State were nearing end-of-life or end-of-support, the Department gained the opportunity to change data center operations and become a state leader in infrastructure modernization and digital transformation.
+When 100 servers, 30 network switches and 90 applications across the state were nearing end-of-life or end-of-support, the State seized the opportunity to modernize its data center operations and become a leader in infrastructure modernization and digital transformation.

 A move to the public cloud couldn’t happen overnight.
-Too many of the State’s critical applications weren’t cloud-ready and hosting some of its applications in the public cloud didn’t make financial or security sense.
+Too many of the State’s critical applications weren’t cloud-ready, plus hosting some of its applications in the public cloud didn’t make financial or security sense.